sohankyatham/Newton-Raphson-Method-with-Python/README.md

 # Newton-Raphson-Method-with-Python

 ## Description
-The Newton-Raphson Method (or Newton's Method) is an iterative numerical technique used to find the roots of a function.
+The Newton-Raphson Method (or Newton's Method) is an iterative numerical technique in differential calculus that is used to find the roots of a function.
 It starts with an initial guess and iteratively refines this guess until it approaches the roots of a function.
 The method is based on linear approximation and requires the calculation of both the function and its derivative.
 The Newton-Raphson method is widely utilized in several computational and mathematical applications such as in calculators and mathematical software packages.
 This project demonstrates the Newton-Raphson Method in Python, providing a simple and efficient way to approximate the roots of a quadratic function.

 ![Picture of the application running](images/program_running.jpg)